 Will you be working on more socially-minded projects or collaborating with more diverse creatives?

-And we have a grant going on.
-Everybody who's taking our workshops can submit.
+We have a grant going on.
+Everybody who's taking our workshops will be able to submit.
 In the vetting process we’re going to try to give the funds to people who have this sort of deeper, more timely story to tell.
 And people who have no access to money to create.

-It's slow, man.
-Cus it's a small company, right?
-Yeah.
-I wish I'd had Apple size budgets.
-Then these things will be already out three months ago.
 The grant’s been in motion for a year now.
-We had raised money with an investor out of the Silicon Valley just for the grant, so we can do more grants.
-They’re not big grants—it’s like five grand, but you know, if you have nothing that's going to really help you.
+We had raised money with an investor out of the Silicon Valley just for the grant, so we can do more of them.

 "There's always going to be brands who are spending.
 You just got to know that if you used to have to pitch five brands before, you have to do 15 now to get one."